Parsl/parsl/docs/userguide/configuring.rst

 .. [*] We assume that each node has 32 workers.
 If there are fewer workers launched
        per node, a higher number of nodes could be supported.

-.. [*] 8000 nodes with 32 workers each totalling 256000 workers is the maximum scale that
+.. [*] 8000 nodes with 32 workers each totalling 256000 workers is the maximum scale at which
-       we've tested the `ExtremeScaleExecutor` at.
+       we've tested the `ExtremeScaleExecutor`.

 .. warning:: `IPyParallelExecutor` will be deprecated as of Parsl v0.8.0, with `HighThroughputExecutor`
              as the recommended replacement.